tsvaditya27/Musiconnect/Readme.md

 Latest music related news is displayed on the dashboard.

-Users can select chatroom based on genre and talk with other people.
+Users can select chatroom based on genre and text with other people.